zoujiaqing/quinn-quic-echo-server-examples/README.md

 ## Notes

-- Insecure mode (`--insecure`) is only suitable for development and testing environments, not recommended for production use
+- Default mode is insecure (no certificate verification), which is suitable for development and testing environments
+- Certificate mode should be used for production environments
 - Default listening address is `127.0.0.1:5001`
-- Certificates are saved by default in the `cert.der` file in the current directory
+- When using certificate mode, the certificate file will be generated if it doesn't exist